 Inflammation can be acute or chronic.
 Acute inflammation is the immediate innate body response to harmful agents which are usually bacterial pathogens and physical tissue injuries.
 The involved cells which are part of the cellular complexity of the inflamed tissue e.g. macrophages, histiocytes and Kupffer cells, recognize pathogens and damaged cellular debris through pathogen-associated molecular patterns and damage-associated molecular patterns, PAMs and DAMs.
 These are surface receptors that recognize pathogenic antigens and cellular debris.

-Fluid shift into the inflamed tissue space will establish an inflammatory response which will result in redness and hotness with exudation of fluids containing proteins e.g. fibrin, antibodies and complement proteins.
+Fluid shift into the inflamed tissue space will establish an inflammatory response which results in redness and hotness with exudation of fluids containing proteins e.g. fibrin, antibodies and complement proteins.
 These proteins function to fight the invading pathogen and limit the infection process.

-Exudation of plasma from the blood will lead to stasis with subsequent extravasation of the inflammatory cells from the stagnant blood to the injured tissues which is known as cellular phase.
+Exudation of plasma from the blood will lead to stasis with subsequent extravasation of inflammatory cells from stagnant blood to the injured tissues which is known as cellular phase.

 Tissue macrophages and mast cells release inflammatory mediators, which lead to vasodilatation and increase tissue permeability.
 These mediators are also responsible for recruiting more inflammatory cells from the blood to the site of injury.

 Inflammatory cells function to phagocytize foreign materials, promote the immune response and secrete other mediators.
 Inflammatory cells in acute inflammation are mainly granulocytes while in chronic inflammation they are lymphocytes and monocytes.